BananaCotton57/Cyber-Home-Lab/Exploring Ubuntu Home Lab/Environment Variables and Set-UID.md

 I then ran `a.out` and redirected the output to a file using `./a.out > file`.

 Next, I had to modify the same program, `myprintenv.c` and repeat the same steps as before.
-This time, it was modified to now print the parent process's environment variables.
+This time, I modified it to now print the parent process's environment variables.
 The output from this second run was saved to another file named `file2`.

 ![Second myprintenv.c](envimages/envimage5.png)